ericsonga/APCSAReview/_sources/Unit1-Getting-Started/GettingStarted/javaIDEs.rst

 repl.it
 -------
 If you are using a Chromebook or you cannot install software on your computer or you want an easy no-installation option, you can use an online development environment like https://repl.it/ where you can login with a Google account or make an account.
 You can create new projects and all of your code will be kept online in your account.
+Repl.it also has a free K12 public school plan (https://repl.it/account/checkout/k12_per_seat) where public school teachers can apply to get a repl.it online classroom.

+Some of the Active Code samples in this e-book course also include a link to a repl.it project.
+These projects are public and as soon as you try to change the code, it will make a copy for you in your own repl.it account.

-One limitation of online environments is that they usually cannot create Java code that uses a graphical user interface, and they only do input and output as text (which is fine for CS A code but not as much fun).
+Online IDEs usually cannot use graphical user interfaces and just do input and output as text.
 However, repl.it has a new beta that does allow the use of the javax.swing graphical user interface library!
+You need to choose Java Swing instead of just Java to get this environment when you start a new repl project.

 Dr. Java
 --------